drusellers/site/content/about.md

 title: About
 img: /images/planning.jpg
 sideBar: |
-  My name is Dru Sellers, and I'm a technologist that is also passionate about the design and operations of a business.
-I originally went to college to study business because, as my Dad said, "everyone needs business people."
+  My name is Dru Sellers.
+I’m an engineering leader and architect that focuses on building and modernizing product systems in growing companies, with an emphasis on reliability, scalability, and strong engineering practices.

 ---

 My name is Dru Sellers, and I'm a technologist that is also passionate about